MESAHub/mesa/docs/source/developing/infrastructure.rst

 ^^^^^^^^^^^

-The mesastar.org domain is configured to use `Cloudflare <https://cloudflare.com>`__ nameservers and the DNS records are managed by Philip.
+The mesastar.org domain is configured to use `Cloudflare <https://cloudflare.com>`__ nameservers and the DNS records are managed by Matteo.

 Mailing lists
 ^^^^^^^^^^^^^